Lakeshore Collegiate Institute: Other extracurricular activities

-Lakeshore Collegiate offers a wide range of extracurricular programs for students whose interests run the gamut.
+Lakeshore Collegiate offers a range of extracurricular programs.
 Among these are the Student Activity Council (or SAC), Leadership, Dance Club, Drama club, The Announcements Committee, The Yearbook Committee, sports teams, and various groups that compete in mathematics and science competitions.
-These programs allow students to participate in regional sporting events, practice their business skills (via the student-run "Lakestore"), and attend camps, as well as fostering both school spirit and co-operation within the student body.

 One of Lakeshore Collegiate's highlights is its Drama Department.
 Headed by Gregory Danakas, the Drama department offers courses for grades nine through twelve.
 LCI has an annual stage production in which students are selected via audition.
 Past stage productions have featured performances of Bram Stoker's Dracula, William Shakespeare's The Taming of the Shrew, Euripides' The Bacchae, Ann-Marie MacDonald's Good Night Desdemona (Good Morning Juliet), Charles Dickens's Oliver Twist, Edmond Rostand's Cyrano de Bergerac, and John Kirkpatrick's Vacancy in Paradise.
 Drama at LCI offers other extracurricular opportunities, such as the Play By the Lake/Sears Drama Festival, where student directed, student acted, and often student written plays are performed, as well as the Young Company, which offers Grade 9 and 10 students the chance to perform and star in a major play before they can be a part of the Mainstage Production.
 As of March 9, 2007, Lakeshore has won the Best Host School Award for its district.

 In recent years, the LCI music department put on concerts both for the student body and for the public.

-Community involvement

-One such example of this community involvement is fundraising for the local community health centre, LAMP.
-Another community-oriented initiative, the Clean-Up-the-Parkathon (CUTPAT), involves the cleaning of local parks and recreational spaces by the student body.

-Refusing to stop at local involvement, recent efforts within the school have resulted in programs such as the TEEN project, which has taken on two sponsor children and supports their endeavours.

-The annual LCI food drive in December collects food, clothes collect food, and toys for the Daily Bread Food Bank and other local food banks.
-Every year, donations of reach a value of several thousands of dollars.
-It has become a "competition" to see which teacher's homeroom class would collect the most items.
-LCI made a recent contribution of over 1,000 pounds of fresh produce donated to the Daily Bread Food Bank harvested from LCI's Community Garden.